Red-Team-Entra21-Java/Entra21_Project_EMR_Angular_2022/README.md

 ## 📚&nbsp; Technologies and Concepts <a name="technologies"></a>

-In this project we use HTML5, CSS3, Bootstrap and apply the following concepts:
+In this project we use Angular framework with HTML5, CSS3, Bootstrap and apply the following concepts:

 1. Git
     - Repository